dcrull/PUI2015_dcrull/citibikes/README.md

 For Homework 3 - Assignment 3: Citibike
 ****************************************

-***IMPORTANT: Due to size restrictions, the data used in this file could not be uploaded to Git in raw form, but only as a zipped file.
+***IMPORTANT: FOR THIS ASSIGNMENT ONLY: Due to size restrictions, the data used in this file could not be uploaded to Git in raw form, but only as a zipped file.
 In order to run this program, the file must be unzipped in the local directory.
 Alternatively, you can go here:

 http://www.citibikenyc.com/system-data